 What Are the Acceptable Forms of Payment?

 Cash or check please.
 I know all about the cash apps, and I thought about them.
 I was hoping to tie it all to my website to make it super convenient.
 But I'm not a business, and I'm not going to open a business account to process cash app payments.
-I keep all the donations separate from my personal account because it all goes to them.
-Many of the cash apps have charged me a fee and there are enacted and proposed legislation to start 1099ing people for cash app activity over $600/annually.
+I keep all the donations separate from my personal account because it all goes to the artists.
+Many of the cash apps have charged me a fee and there are threatening legislation to start 1099ing people for cash app activity over $600/annually.